-9 In Colonial America, common forms of public humiliation were the stocks and pillory, imported from Europe.
+&lt;sup>12 In Colonial America, common forms of public humiliation were the stocks and pillory, imported from Europe.
 Nearly every sizable town had such instruments of public humiliation, usually at the town square.
 That is still borne out in present time.
 The term "perp walk" is a good example: Presenting arrestees or prisoners to the public in restraints (such as handcuffs, shackles or similar devices) also serves as a convenient method of public humiliation besides the primary security aspects.
 The effect is complemented by presenting the person in a prison uniform or similar clothing.
 Every newspaper in the country publishes a citizen's mug shot, which are then placed on the internet for all eternity for the world to see.
 In the internet age, grace is a foreign concept.

-10 (Totality of Circumstances must be considered) A minimal participant is a defendant who "plays a minimal role" and is intended to cover defendants who are "plainly among the least culpable of those involved in the conduct of a group."
-U.S.S.G. § 3B1.2 (b), comment, (n.
-4).
-A minimal participant is eligible for a 4-level decrease.

-enterprise, Mr. HODGKINS was, at the very least, one of the least culpable of the group of people found within Capitol complex that have been charged with a felony.
+A minimal participant decrease would apply to a defendant, like Mr. HODGKINS, who plays a minimal role in the criminal activity.
+It is intended to cover defendants who are plainly among the least culpable of those involved in the conduct of a group.
+The Defense contends, and the United States might concede, that as to this specific enterprise, Mr. HODGKINS was, at the very least, one of the least culpable of the group of people found within Capitol complex that have been charged with a felony.

-The Court is required to review the totality of circumstances in deciding on a minor/minimal role reduction.
+The Court is required to review the totality of circumstances in deciding on a minor/minimal role variance.
 A minor participant is a defendant who is "less culpable than most other participants, but whose role could not be considered as minimal."
-USSG § 3B1.2 (b), comment (n.4).11 In applying the 5 factors to the instant matter, we assert that Mr. HODGKINS has met the burden of showing a minimal role reduction.
+USSG § 3B1.2 (b), comment (n.4).
+In applying the 5 factors to the instant matter, we assert that Mr. HODGKINS has met the burden of showing a minimal role variance.

-We contend that when one's role is similar to the several hundred Defendant's found inside the same building as the Defendant who are being offered misdemeanor's, whose conduct is the same as the totality of the misconduct that is alleged in the instant case, and as noted in the PSR paragraphs 10-19, that Mr. HODGKINS role was only minimal and deserving of a 4-level, vice 2-level reduction for what would be described as a minor role.
-Because Mr. HODGKINS is accepting a felony, giving him the minimal role reduction creates a just result for sentencing purposes.
+We contend that when one's role is similar to the several hundred Defendant's found inside the same building as Mr. HODGKINS who are being offered misdemeanors, and whose conduct is the same as the totality of the misconduct that is alleged in the instant case, as noted in the PSR paragraphs 10-19, that Mr. HODGKINS' role was only minimal and deserving of a variance.
+Because Mr. HODGKINS is accepting a felony, giving him the minimal role variance creates a just result for sentencing purposes.
 Importantly, this argument is about sentencing.
 The Defendant has pled to a felony offense because of his presence on the Senate floor.
-Those being offered misdemeanors offense for being inside the Capitol could also arguably have been compelled to pled to the same felony count as Mr. HODGKINS, but for the distinction of their location within the building.
-While for findings purposes, Mr. HODGKINS presence inside the Senate chambers vice the Rotunda is an important consideration, for purposes of sentencing there is zero space between Mr. HODGKINS conduct and that of the several hundred others who entered the United States Capitol who are being sentence for a misdemeanor offense.
+Those being offered misdemeanors offense for being inside the Capitol could also arguably have been compelled to plead to the same felony count as Mr. HODGKINS, but for the distinction of their location within the building.
+While for findings purposes, Mr. HODGKINS presence inside the Senate chambers vice the Rotunda is an important consideration, for purposes of sentencing there is zero space between Mr. HODGKINS conduct and that of the several hundred others who entered the United States Capitol who are being sentenced for a misdemeanor offense.
 Mr. HODGKINS should be treated likewise.
+One surmises that had Mr. HODGKINS simply stopped at the Senate door, he also would be facing a misdemeanor charge rather than this felony offense.